ibm-cloud-security/appid-sample-code-snippets/angular-sample-spa/README.md

-# IBM Cloud AppID React Sample App
+# IBM Cloud AppID Angular Sample App

 The IBM Cloud App ID SDK can be used with React to create a secure single-page application.
 You will need an IBM Cloud App ID instance with a single-page application created.
 Use the client ID and discovery endpoint from your application credentials to initialize the App ID instance.